You searched on: Author: vytautas reipa Sorted by: date

 1. Quantification of carbon nanotubes in environmental matrices: Current capabilities, case studies, and future improvements

-Elijah J Petersen, D. Xanat Flores-Cervantes, Thomas Bucheli, Lindsay Cc Elliott, Jeffrey A Fagan, Alexander Gogos, Shannon Hanna, Antonio Rafael Montoro Bustos, Desiree L. Plata, Vytautas Reipa, Paul Westerhoff, Michael R Winchester, Elisabeth Mansfield
+Elijah J Petersen, D. Xanat Flores-Cervantes, Thomas Bucheli, Lindsay Christina Clark Elliott, Jeffrey A Fagan, Alexander Gogos, Shannon Hanna, Antonio Rafael Montoro Bustos, Desiree L. Plata, Vytautas Reipa, Paul Westerhoff, Michael R Winchester, Elisabeth Mansfield

 Carbon nanotubes (CNTs) have numerous exciting potential applications approaching commercialization.
 As such, quantitative measurements of CNTs in key environmental matrices (water, soil, sediment, and biological tissues) are needed to address conce ...

 2. Reconstitution of 2 nm diameter Silicon Nanoparticles (RM8027) into aqueous solvents

 NIST recently has released a SiNP reference material RM8027 that consists of five hermetically

 sealed pre-scored glass ampoules, each containing nominally 1 ml of cyclohexane-stabilized

 SiNP‰s suspended in toluene.
 The suspension contains particl ...

 3. The DNA Damaging Potential of Photoactivated P25 Titanium Dioxide Nanoparticles

 Elijah J Petersen, Vytautas Reipa, Stephanie S Watson, Deborah L Stanley, Savelas A Rabb, Bryant C Nelson

 Titanium dioxide nanoparticles (TiO2 NPs) are found in numerous commercial and personal care products.
 Thus, it is necessary to understand and characterize their potential environmental health and safety risks.
 It is well known that photoactivated ...